algbio/themisto/README.md

 ## Quick start

-Themisto takes as an input a set of sequences in FASTA or FASTQ format, and a file specifying the color (a non-negative integer) of each sequence.
-The i-th line of the color file contains the color of the i-th sequence in the sequence file.
-For optimal compression, use color numbers in the range [0, n-1], where n is the number of distinct colors.
-If no color file is given, the index is built without colors.
-This way, the user can later try multiple colorings without recomputing the de Bruijn graph.

-There is an example dataset with sequences at `example_input/coli3.fna` and colors at `example_input/colors.txt`.
-To build the index with order k = 30, such that the index files are written to `my_index.tdbg` and `my_index.tcolors`, using the directory `temp` as temporary storage, using four threads and up to 2GB of memory.
+To build the Themisto index for a set of genomes, you need to pass in a text file that contains the paths to the FASTA files of the genomes, one file per line.
+Each FASTA file is given a different color 0,1,2,3... in the same order as the appear in the list.
+There are three example genomes of E. coli in `example_input` and a file at `example_input/coli_file_list.txt` listing the file names.
+To build the index for this data, run the following command:

 ```
-./build/bin/themisto build --node-length 30 -i example_input/coli3.fna -c example_input/colors.txt --index-prefix my_index --temp-dir temp --mem-megas 2048 --n-threads 4
+./build/bin/themisto build -k 31 -i example_input/coli_file_list.txt --index-prefix my_index --temp-dir temp --mem-megas 2048 --n-threads 4 --file-colors --reverse-complements
 ```

+This build an index with k = 31, such that the index files are written to `my_index.tdbg` and `my_index.tcolors`, using the directory `temp` as temporary storage, using four threads and up to 2GB of memory.
+The flag --reverse-complements add the reference complements of all k-mers to the index.
 We recommend to use a fast SSD drive for the temporary directory.
-With a reasonable desktop workstation and an SSD drive, the program should take less than one minute on this example input.
-Beware: for inputs that are in the range of tens of gigabytes, the index construction may need over a terabyte of temporary disk space.
+With a reasonable desktop workstation and an SSD drive.

 To align the four sequences in `example_input/queries.fna` against the index we just built, writing output to out.txt run:

 ```
-./build/bin/themisto pseudoalign --query-file example_input/queries.fna --index-prefix my_index --temp-dir temp --out-file out.txt --n-threads 4
+./build/bin/themisto pseudoalign --query-file example_input/queries.fna --index-prefix my_index --temp-dir temp --out-file out.txt --n-threads 4 --threshold 0.7 --ignore-unknown-kmers
 ```

+This reports all colors such that at least a fraction 0.7 of the k-mers of the query are in the reference genome of the color, ignoring k-mers that are not found in any reference.

 This should produce the following output file:

 ```
-0 43 748
+0 0 2
-1 524
+1 0 1 2
-2 855
+2 2
-3 787
+3 2
 ```

 There is one line for each query sequence.
 The lines may appear in a different order if parallelism was used.
 The first integer on a line is the 0-based rank of a query sequence in the query file, and the rest of the integers are the colors that are pseudoaligned with the query.
-For example, here the query with rank 2 (i.e. the 3rd sequence in the query file) pseudoaligns to color 855.
+For example, here the query with rank 1 (i.e. the second sequence in the query file) pseudoaligns to colors 0, 1 and 2.

 ## Full instructions for index construction

-This command builds an index consisting of compact de Bruijn graph using the BOSS data structure (implemented as a [Wheeler graph](https://www.sciencedirect.com/science/article/pii/S0304397517305285)) and color information.
-The input is a set of reference sequences in a single file in fasta or fastq format, and a colorfile, which is a plain text file containing the colors (integers) of the reference sequences in the same order as they appear in the reference sequence file, one line per sequence.

 ```
 Usage:
   build [OPTION...]

-  -k, --node-length arg         The k of the k-mers.
+  -k, --node-length arg         The k of the k-mers. (default: 0)
   -i, --input-file arg          The input sequences in FASTA or FASTQ
                                 format.
 The format is inferred from the
                                 file extension.
 Recognized file extensions
                                 for fasta are: .fasta, .fna, .ffn, .faa and
                                 .frn .
 Recognized extensions for fastq are:
-                                .fastq and .fq .
-If the file ends with .gz,
-                                it is uncompressed into a temporary
-                                directory and the temporary file is deleted
-                                after use.
+                                .fastq and .fq. (default: "")
-  -c, --color-file arg          One color per sequence in the fasta file,
+  -c, --manual-colors arg       A file containing one integer color per
-                                one color per line.
-If not given, the
+                                sequence, one color per line.
+If there are
-                                sequences are given colors 0,1,2... in the
-                                order they appear in the input file.
+                                multiple sequence files, then this file
+                                should be a text file containing the
+                                corresponding color filename for each
+                                sequence file, one filename per line.
                                 (default: "")
+  -f, --file-colors             Creates a distinct color 0,1,2,... for each
+                                file in the input file list, in the order
+                                the files appear in the list
+  -e, --sequence-colors         Creates a distinct color 0,1,2,... for each
+                                sequence in the input, in the order the
+                                sequences are processed.
+This is the
+                                default behavior if no other color options
+                                are given.
+      --no-colors               Build only the de Bruijn graph without
+                                colors.
   -o, --index-prefix arg        The de Bruijn graph will be written to
                                 [prefix].tdbg and the color structure to
                                 [prefix].tcolors.
+  -r, --reverse-complements     Also add reverse complements of the k-mers
+                                to the index.
       --temp-dir arg            Directory for temporary files.
 This
                                 directory should have fast I/O operations
                                 and should have as much space as possible.
   -m, --mem-megas arg           Number of megabytes allowed for external
-                                memory algorithms.
-Default: 1000 (default:
-                                1000)
+                                memory algorithms (must be at least 2048).
+                                (default: 2048)
   -t, --n-threads arg           Number of parallel exectuion threads.
                                 Default: 1 (default: 1)
       --randomize-non-ACGT      Replace non-ACGT letters with random
                                 nucleotides.
 If this option is not given,
-                                (k+1)-mers containing a non-ACGT character
+                                k-mers containing a non-ACGT character are
-                                are deleted instead.
+                                deleted instead.
   -d, --colorset-pointer-tradeoff arg
                                 This option controls a time-space tradeoff
                                 for storing and querying color sets.
 If